Vaccines - despite variants - are still good news - Local News 8

 If the Johnson & Johnson vaccine becomes available, and we have no reason to think that it won’t also be authorized, we’ll have an important option that gives us, in addition to more vaccines, more flexibility: This one involves only one dose and is more easily transported and distributed because it doesn’t have to be stored at the freezing temperatures required by the other two.

-Some people are concerned that this vaccine may not be as good as Pfizer's and Moderna's, both of which use new mRNA technology and have been shown to be approximately 95% protective against developing symptoms of COVID-19.
-In contrast, the J&J vaccine was shown to be 66% effective in preventing moderate and severe disease in a global Phase 3 trial, according to the company, and 85% effective at preventing hospitalization and death in all regions where it was tested.
+Some people are concerned that this vaccine may not be as good as Pfizer’s and Moderna’s, both of which use new mRNA technology and have been shown to be approximately 95% protective against developing symptoms of Covid-19.

+In contrast, the J&J vaccine was shown to be 66% effective in preventing moderate and severe disease in a global Phase 3 trial, according to the company.
+But when it comes to just severe disease, that number jumps up to 85%.
+And there were no hospitalizations or deaths among people who received the vaccine; this was measured from 28 days after the shot.

 Tested at different times, in different places